Nurturing women with creative minds, in midlife, to rewrite their stories.

 i help other women to rewrite their stories.

-I’m a writer, editor, and mindful writing coach.
+That's why I am a writer, editor, and mindful writing coach.

 I’ve published 5 books, including a James-Beard-award-winning cookbook, Gluten-Free Girl Everyday, and a memoir in essays, ENOUGH: Notes from a Woman Who Has Finally Found It.
 You might be one of the thousands of women who have loved and read both of these books.